Last updated on August 18th, 2019 at 01:48 pm

 - Islamorada emerging as hub with new museum, brewery

 - Feed the tarpon at Robbie’s Marina

 Many readers have written to ask: Can you bicycle across the Seven Mile Bridge?

-Some people do it.
-There’s about a five-foot lane for bikes and the bridge is mostly flat, with about one-mile at the center elevated, according to to bicyclist who has written about it.
+Many bicyclists do it.
+There’s about a five-foot lane for bikes and the bridge is mostly flat, with about one-mile at the center elevated, according to a bicyclist who has written about it.
 Here’s a section of her account on pedaling the length of the Keys.

 Here’s more about the Florida Keys Overseas Heritage Trail.
 If you are bicycling in the Keys and want to skip crossing the Seven Mile Bridge, Marathon taxis now have bike racks and can shuttle you and your bike across the bridge.